 There are so many strategies and tools that your child can implement in their problematic areas.
 I myself, am what my mother would call “a long-lasting battery”.
-I remember during middle, high school and even college struggling with: hyperactivity and impulsive behaviors.
+I remember middle, high school, and even college struggling with hyperactivity and impulsive behaviors.

 Your child’s schedule can include everything from waking up in the morning to going to bed.
 Some things in the schedule can be a rough estimate while others such as school hours are more exact.

-Your child and literally everyone should have a unique approach to time management, prioritization and scheduling in order to support hyperactivity and impulsive.
-I would first recommend you to communicate with your child as they are your vessel to understanding what will work.
+Your child and literally everyone should have a unique approach to time management, prioritization, and scheduling in order to support hyperactivity and impulsiveness.
+I would first recommend you communicate with your child as they are your vessel to understanding what will work.
 Reflect with them on the past educational strategies you have taken to pinpoint which worked and which did not.
-The good ones – keep!
+The good ones – keep them!

 Communicate with your child to identify what unique approaches would support them educationally.
 Examples include:

-- Would studying at a public library be more proficient and effective then at home?
+- Would studying at a public library be more proficient and effective than at home?

-- Are flash cards on a cell phone/tablet more effective then hard copy?
+- Are flashcards on a cell phone/tablet more effective than hard copy?

 Again, you really want to invest time and energy into your child and in creating awareness.

 Once you have a plan, stick to it.
 Make sure that you are following up with your child and equally invested in their changes.
 The truth is that “no one likes to be in it alone”.
-Walk with your child side by side in their journey to understand and conquer their ADD, ADHD, hyperactivity or impulsive.
+Walk with your child side by side in their journey to understand and conquer their ADD, ADHD, hyperactivity, or impulsiveness.

-Lastly your child is often exhausted and stressed with the entire educational struggle due to overcome their hyperactivity or impulsive behaviors.
+Lastly, your child is often exhausted and stressed with the entire educational struggle due to overcoming their hyperactivity or impulsive behaviors.
 Self-care directly creates balance.

-A recap – at this point you have some awesome strategies to support your child educationally with barriers caused by ADHD, ADD, impulsive, and hyperactive.
+A recap – at this point, you have some awesome strategies to support your child educationally with barriers caused by ADHD, ADD, impulsiveness, and hyperactivity.

 Be patient and willing to invest time and energy into your child.